appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-18-deploying-and-executing-processfloww.md

 4)  If you are deploying the process flow to the On-Premise environment, you need to check the `Enable Environment` checkbox in the Agent Settings as Active.

-## Steps to deploy Process Flows to Environment
+## Deploying Process Flows to Environment

 1)	Login to the portal and navigate to the Process Flow module available on the left menu.

 2)  Choose the Process Flow which is already designed and was saved or you can [create a process flow](/processflow/creating-processflow/)